-You can now earn 80,000 bonus points for your next American Airlines flight with the Citi Premier credit card | CNN Underscored
+Citi Premier credit card review | CNN Underscored

 The Chase Sapphire Preferred® Card is Chase’s mid-tier credit card, with the exact same $95 annual fee, but you’ll earn Chase Ultimate Rewards points that can transfer to 14 airline and hotel partners, some of which are the same as Citi’s and some of which are different.
 Where this card shines over the Citi Premier is that there are three hotel partners included as well, and you can redeem your Sapphire Preferred points for any flight via the Chase travel portal and get 1.25 cents per point in value.

 You’ll also get many shopping and travel protection benefits with the Chase Sapphire Preferred.
-For example, if you have to cancel a trip because you get sick or injured, the Sapphire Preferred will reimburse you for your pre-paid and non-refundable travel purchases, while the Citi Premier could leave you with many sunk costs.
+For example, if you have to cancel a trip because you get sick or injured, the Sapphire Preferred will reimburse you for your prepaid and nonrefundable travel purchases, while the Citi Premier could leave you with many sunk costs.

-That being said, the Citi Premier has both many more bonus categories and also earns 3 points per dollar in those categories.
-Compare that to the 2 points per dollar in just dining and travel categories with the Chase Sapphire Preferred.
+That being said, the Citi Premier has both many more bonus categories, and you’ll even earn 3 points per dollar spent on travel — whereas the Chase Sapphire Preferred only earns 2 points in this category (unless purchased through Ultimate Rewards and you’ll earn 5 points per dollar).
 So you’ll need to consider whether earning more points or having better travel and purchase protections is a higher priority for you.

-Related: A record-high sign-up bonus is just one reason to get the Chase Sapphire Preferred.

 On the other hand, if you’re looking for an American Express card, the American Express® Gold Card is a comparable mid-tier option.
 The card earns Amex Membership Rewards points which can be transferred to a roster of 21 airline and hotel partners, or redeemed for flights and hotels through Amex Travel.